What to Serve With Italian Sausage Sandwiches?

 This is an excellent dish for summer when you can buy local cucumbers from your farmer’s market.
 If you don’t have time to make the cucumber salad, store-bought pickles work too!

-Remember: always dress the sides before putting them on your sandwich—they will get soggy if they sit in mayonnaise too long.
+Always dress the sides before putting them on your sandwich—they will get soggy if they sit in mayonnaise too long.

 14. Pasta Salad

 This is what to serve with Italian sausage sandwiches.
-Pasta salad is one of many persons’ favorite pasta side dishes.
-You can make it in advance, which is friendly for entertaining guests on a weeknight or when you’re pressed for time.
+Pasta salad is one of many people’s favorite pasta side dishes.

-The pasta stays light, and the vegetables add much-needed freshness, vitamins, and crunch.
+The pasta stays light, and the vegetables add freshness, vitamins, and crunch.
 All those extra ingredients work together to make this dish even more robust.

 In addition, add salty feta cheese because it gives everything an added pop of flavor!
 This versatile dish can be adjusted based on your preferences and the ingredients you have on hand.